1Sans12/san2/readme.md

 It was made with [Construct 2](https://www.scirra.com/construct2).
 AND ALSO FULLY REMADE BY (ORIGINAL SOURCE CODE): https://github.com/Jcw87/c2-sans-fight
 # I am not the original creator or owner.
+# I will probably keep making more of these so ignore them :/

 NOW AVAILABLE!
 [Custom attacks guide](Documentation/README.MD)
 -----------------------------------------------------